escapin/ElectionManager/README.md

 ```
 ./run.sh
 ```
-If you start the server for the first time after creating the developement environment, or the file holding passwords hasa been corrupted/removed, you will be prompted to enter a password and confirm your choice.
+When starting the server for the first time, after creating the developement environment, or the file holding passwords hasa been corrupted/removed, the user will be prompted to enter a password and confirm it.
 This password can be used to remove any election, even if it has been secured with a different password.

 The nginx process created above can be stopped by
 ```